vmware-tanzu-labs/educates-training-platform/docs/workshop-content/workshop-instructions.md

 ```
 ~~~

-If you want to be able to send a command to all terminals, you can use ``execute-all``.
+If you want to be able to execute a command in all terminal sessions on the terminals tab of the dashboard, you can use ``execute-all``.

 ~~~text
 ```execute-all